Cool Activities for Hot Days in Palm Springs

 Hitch a Ride on the Tram or to Idyllwild

-If you’re up for a beautiful drive through some amazing scenery, the charming town of “mile high” Idyllwild is a favorite summer excursion for both locals and visitors alike.
+If you’re up for a beautiful drive through some amazing scenery, the charming town of “mile-high” Idyllwild is a favorite summer excursion for both locals and visitors alike.
 The 80-minute drive winds past spectacular vista points as you climb from the desert floor and reach deep into the San Jacinto Mountains.
-Once you arrive in Idyllwild you’ll find an artsy village with galleries, antique stores, restaurants and other surprises like wine and coffee tastings.
+Once you arrive in Idyllwild you’ll find an artsy village with galleries, antique stores, restaurants, and other surprises like wine and coffee tastings.
 Or bring your hiking shoes and explore the quiet, forested wilderness area high above the Coachella Valley.
-Temperatures in Idyllwild are usually 10-20 degrees cooler Palm Springs, so it’s almost always a cool getaway on hot summer days.
+Temperatures in Idyllwild are usually 10-20 degrees cooler than in Palm Springs, so it’s almost always a cool getaway on hot summer days.

 Make a Splash at a Pool Party

 Splash House is Palm Spring’s biggest summer pool party, attracting the Coachella crowd to multiple resorts over three different weekends in June and August.
-Big name DJs spin pulsing house and disco from poolside stages noon until sundown, and the raucous dance party continues into the evening on the tarmac of the Palm Springs Air Museum.
+Big-name DJs spin pulsing house and disco from poolside stages from noon until sundown, and the raucous dance party continues into the evening on the tarmac of the Palm Springs Air Museum.
 Pool passes and After Hours passes are available at https://splashhouse.com/.
-June 11-12, August 13-14, August 20-21, 2022.
+June and August.

 If you’re lucky enough to be in town over the July 4th weekend, the hottest spot in town to cool off is at Western Xposure’s Dadfest.
 This free-flowing event for daddies, bears, and the men that admire them features non-stop pool parties, BBQs, and great music all holiday weekend long at the CCBC Resort.
 Day and Weekend passes are available at the door or online.
-July 1-4, 2022.
+Every July.